r-miljons/MafiaBot/README.md

 `!nominate @player_name`.

 - Player with the most nominations gets eliminated and the night begins.
-- Games ends when a mafia is killed or everyone is killed by the mafia.
+- Game ends when a mafia is killed or everyone is killed by the mafia.